Brainstem death: Criticism

 There is also concern about the permanence of consciousness loss, based on studies in cats, dogs and monkeys which recovered consciousness days or weeks after being rendered comatose by brainstem ablation and on human studies of brainstem stroke syndrome raising thoughts about the "plasticity" of the nervous system.
 Other theories of consciousness place more stress on the thalamocortical system.
 Perhaps the most objective statement to be made is that consciousness is not currently understood.
 That being so, proper caution must be exercised in accepting a diagnosis of its permanent loss before all cerebral blood flow has permanently ceased.

 The ability to breathe spontaneously depends upon functioning elements in the medulla – the 'respiratory centre'.
 In the UK, establishing a neurological diagnosis of death involves challenging this centre with the strong stimulus offered by an unusually high concentration of carbon dioxide in the arterial blood, but it is not challenged by the more powerful drive stimulus provided by anoxia – although the effect of that ultimate stimulus is sometimes seen after final disconnection of the ventilator in the form of agonal gasps.

 No testing of testable brain stem functions such as oesophageal and cardiovascular regulation is specified in the UK Code of Practice for the diagnosis of death on neurological grounds.
 There is published evidence strongly suggestive of the persistence of brainstem blood pressure control in organ donors.

 A small minority of medical practitioners working in the UK have argued that neither requirement of the UK Health Department's Code of Practice basis for the equation of brainstem death with death is satisfied by its current diagnostic protocol and that in terms of its ability to diagnose de facto brainstem death it falls far short.

-Most of these criticisms overlook the fact that in practice brainstem death testing would not be conducted in isolation.
-In most cases this is only performed after running a series of CT and MRI scans to look at brain and brainstem health.